 Should my 2 year old use toothpaste when brushing?

 Toothpaste containing fluoride is generally not recommended for children under 3 years of age, unless your child's dentist feels that there is an unusually high risk of tooth decay.
-Consult your if you are concerned that your young child requires the additional protection of fluoride when brushing.
+Consult your dentist if you are concerned that your young child requires the additional protection of fluoride when brushing.
 For most children under 3 years old dentists recommend that brushing be done for the child by an adult, and that just plain water and a soft toothbrush are ideal.

 If your dentist has determined that your child is at risk of tooth decay and recommends using a fluoride toothpaste, brush your child's teeth using only a tiny portion of fluoride toothpaste about the size of a grain of rice.
 This very small amount of toothpaste offers your child a balance between the benefits of fluoride and the risk of developing fluorosis.